pquinter/pquinter.github.io/cv.md

     - Organized largest conference for the association: 400+ participants from 6 countries.
     - Established connections to 10 leading scientists and coordinated their visit schedules.
 - International Genetically Engineered Machine Competition, 2011-2013.
-    - Conceived and developed original project ideas in synthetic biology.
+    - Conceived and developed original project ideas in Synthetic Biology.
     - Secured 2 silver medals and 1 experimental measurement award.
     - Delivered oral presentations in Indianapolis, Santiago de Chile, and Boston.